 Many know that Japanese culture disapproves of kissing in public, even on the side.
 But is it true that Japanese people don't kiss in public today?
 How do they view it?
 In this article, we will address different subjects and curiosities about Kiss in Japan.

 We can see that even in anime and dramas a kiss can end up being rare.
 Several successful romantic dramas sometimes do not have a kiss.
 How do the Japanese view the kiss?
 A survey conducted by SK Planet Japan with 400 men and women between 20 and 30 years old reveals interesting things about Kissing, breaking this subject that is often a taboo.

 About 60% of respondents kissed only 5 people.
 90% of women said that not all of their kisses led to dating.
 That is, many women have confirmed that they are willing to kiss for no reason, just because they want to.
 That is, nowadays casual kissing has become common in Japan, it is no longer that promise that it used to be.

 The kissing culture in Japan

 Although many young people today are not ashamed to kiss, or even to kiss strangers.
-It ends up being difficult to find a “kiss” situation when your shy nature ends with the courage to approach the girls.
-Some resort to group meetings to get closer and find a date.
-During school life, many Japanese people start a relationship, but sometimes they don't even have the courage to kiss.
+It turns out to be difficult to find a situation of "kiss" when your shy nature destroys the courage to approach the girls.
+Some resort to group dates to get closer and find a date.
+During school life, many Japanese start a relationship, but sometimes they don't even have the courage to kiss.

-Some say that the kiss in Japan only happens when both parties want sex, a big stereotype, a big lie.
-It is true that many prefer to do this in the comfort of their home, and some couples may end up not kissing at all times, such as going out to work and arriving home.
-It is a fact that the Japanese are ashamed, and do not like to display affection in public.
+Some say that kissing in Japan only happens when both parties want sex, a big stereotype, a big lie.
+It's true that many prefer to do it in the comfort of their own home, and some couples may not end up kissing at all moment, like leaving for work and arriving home.
+It's a fact that Japanese people are ashamed, and don't like to show affection in public.